-Cait Etherington: When did Skillsoft first launch the Perspectives conference series?
+Cait Etherington: When did Skillsoft Perspectives first launch?

 Tara O’Sullivan: Skillsoft was founded in 1998, and the first Perspectives conference was held in 1999.
 This year marks the 19th anniversary of the event, but the major party will be next year in conjunction with Skillsoft’s 20th anniversary.
 Over the years we have had an incredible selection of speakers at the event – Peter Diamandis, Sir Ken Robinson, Heidi Grant Halvorson, Jack Welch and Seth Godin.